lavue-org/lavue/doc/gui/userfunctions.rst

 To configure user functions see :ref:`user-function-plugins-settings`

-Examples of the user functions can be found at :ref:`user-functions`
+Examples of the user functions can be found at :ref:`user-function-plugins`